roberto-rcj/Motion-Control-in-Open-Loop-with-Pulse-and-Direction/README.md

  example: for this project, microsteps = 4, stepper resolution = 200, number of turns = 20
  so, the total pulses that can need to be genereted are:
  Nº pulses = 4 x 200 x 20 = 16000 pulses

+ ### *distance moved formula*
+ Using some mechanical system (pulley, rack and pinion, ball screw, etc...) we can convert rotary moving to linear moving.
+By this manner, each mechanisc has a conversion formula, but we can skip this part and understand that the important information is the number that correlates this transformation.
+This number is the *relation constant* and needs be from turns to linear unit, as milimeters, for example.
+In this project we will convert turns to milimeters. let´s take a look at the formula:

+ ### Distance = Nº turns x K (II)
+  where:
+   Distance = distance in millimeters moved;
+   Nº turns = number of turns desired to the motor;
+   K = convertion constant that converts pulses in millimeters.

+example: imagine a system of ball screw coupled in the motor that has a relation of 5mm/turn, so with 20 turns we will have:
+Distance = 20 x 5 = 100mm moved by the motor.

+but if we join the equations I and II, we can manage the variables to hide the number of turns, and let explicit the relation between distance and pulses. look:

+### Nº pulses = (microsteps x stepper resolution x Distance) / K